-Citation with stable link: Daniel Mitchell, 'Parthians: Scenes from the Arch of Septimius Severus (early third century CE),' Last modified November 29, 2022, http://philipharland.com/Blog/?p=8324.
+Citation with stable link: Daniel Mitchell, 'Parthians: Scenes from the Arch of Septimius Severus (early third century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 29, 2023, http://philipharland.com/Blog/?p=8324.

 In various ways, the visual ethnography of this monument serves to emphasize the superiority of Romans over others.
 The Parthian empire remained the last power with the potential to challenge Roman dominance over the Mediterranean, and the Romans were acutely aware of this reality.
 Ultimately, the arch is a work of propaganda intended to legitimize the rule of the Severan dynasty.
 The monument may also try to legitimize Septimius Severus’ position as emperor with reference to his success in defeating Rome’s foreign enemies (i.e. Parthia) in order to distract away from the reality that he had obtained his position by defeating fellow Romans in the civil war of 195 CE (the so-called “year of the five emperors”).
 Furthermore, the depictions of battles, sieges, and prisoners serve to glorify the Roman conquest of Parthian-controlled Mesopotamia as righteous action against a worthy foe, when in reality Severus’ campaigns were likely predicated on obtaining Parthian loot to fill Rome’s coffers, which had been drained during the civil war.

 Works consulted: F. Coarelli, Rome and Environs: An Archaeological Guide, revised by J. J. Clause and translated by D.P.
 Harmon (Oakland, CA: University of California Press, 2014).